Lubna Jaffery: Early life and education

-Born in Norway to parents of Pakistani origin she grew up in Bergen.
+Born in Norway to parents of Pakistani origin, she grew up in Bergen.
 She took her secondary education in Åsane in 1999, and at the University of Bergen she took the cand.mag. degree in 2004 and the master's degree in 2007.
-She was an adviser in the Workers' Youth League in 2000, before becoming a central board member from 2000 to 2004.
-She had previously chaired the county branch from 1998 to 1999.
-Jaffery was a member of Bergen city council from 1999 to 2003 and Fjell municipal council from 2003 to 2007.
+Jaffery married Lennart Fjell in 2003, they got divorced in 2010 and they have one daughter together.